top of page

 1-6: Identify and monitor infants at risk for perinatal hepatitis C infection

-1-7: Disseminate data on hepatitis C measures to providers, the public, and other stakeholders
+1-8: Disseminate hepatitis C data to physical and behavioral healthcare providers, the public, and other stakeholders

-4-1: Educate the community about hepatitis C prevention, screening, linkage to care, and the intersection of the opioid epidemic and hepatitis C to reduce stigma
+3-1: Educate physical and behavioral healthcare providers, elected officials, community-based organizations, and the public, about hepatitis C prevention, screening, linkage to care, and the intersection of the opioid epidemic and hepatitis C

-4-2: Participate in advocacy to promote Hep C Free Allegheny’s mission locally/state-wide
+3-3: Participate in advocacy to promote hepatitis C elimination

 Adagio Health